 Hello.
 I’m Emma Beal, 28, from West Yorkshire.
 I have a partner, Paul who’s an A&E nurse and we live in Halifax.
 I love musical theatre, reading, animals, spending time with family and friends and getting involved at the local pantomime each year.

-Mitochondrial disease is progressive but I remain very positive and focus on enjoying living life to the full.
+Mitochondrial disease is progressive, but I remain very positive and focus on living life to the full.
 Cures for illnesses are found all the time.
 My Mito Mission is to help increase the chances that a cure can be found in time to help me, and others like me, which helps me to keep feeling hopeful and strong.
 I hope you’ll be able to help.
 Whether it’s in a small or large way, I’d be really grateful.